Ultimate Note

 Ultimate Note (终极笔记 (zhōng jí bǐ jì)) is a 2020 Chinese streaming television series that premiered on iQiyi on December 10, 2020, which tells a story of Wu Xie's adventures after Genting Temple when he received two videos from Zhang Qiling.

 It is directed by Zou Xi and Wei Lizhou, and features an ensemble cast that includes Joseph Zeng, Xiao Yuliang, Hankiz Omar, Liu Yuning and Cheng Fangxu.
-The series was adapted from Nan Pai San Su's novel, Daomu Biji.
+The series was adapted from Nan Pai San Shu's novel, Daomu Biji.